Montgomery Goes Purple

 About Montgomery Goes Purple

-Montgomery Goes Purple is hosting their 7th Overdose Awareness Ceremony which will be held in Downtown Rockville.
 Recovery Month is an international observance to celebrate recovery and encourage individuals with a mental health or substance use disorder to seek recovery.
-This event is meant to reduce the negative stigma surrounding mental health and substance use disorder, and promote treatment along with recovery.
-Over 107,622 lives were lost to substance use disorder in 2021, and our goal is to raise awareness and encourage people to reach out for help.
+This annual event is meant to reduce the negative stigma surrounding mental health and substance use disorders and promote treatment along with recovery.

-Recovery Month, prevention and recovery focused events and activities will continue throughout September.
-Your generous donation will help us to reach more students and adults in September and all year long.
+Recovery Month prevention and recovery focused events and activities continue throughout the year.
+Your generous contributions will help us to reach more students and adults in September and all year long.

 Thank you for your generous support!